Mesothelioma and Veterans

 - You were exposed to asbestos during your military service

 Usually, filing a VA disability claim for mesothelioma qualifies veterans for 100% disability coverage.
-Under the VA’s disability compensation structure, 100% coverage equates to $3,057 per month and can be higher for veterans with dependents or who are undergoing caregiver assistance.
+Under the VA’s disability compensation structure, 100% coverage equates to $3,057 per month.
+This may be higher for veterans with dependents or who are undergoing caregiver assistance.

 This is a 100% tax-free monthly benefits program.
 Compensation amounts are not determined by a veteran’s employment status or their current levels of income.